mokon1/DivingGame/README.md

 # DivingGame

-The final project for the Coders Lab.
+The final project for the Coders Lab.<br />
-Game made in JS, CSS, HTML5, AJAX, json-server.
+Game made in JS, CSS, HTML5, AJAX, json-server.<br />
 Collect coins and beware of black fish.

 ### Features